runo-98112/ender_recipe_mod/README.md

 ## ⚠️ Notes & Policies
 * **Installation**:
   * **Java Edition**: For multiplayer, this mod must be installed on **both the Client and Server sides** to ensure your in-game recipe book displays the textures correctly.
-  * **Bedrock Edition**: Simply import the `.mcaddon` file into your game and activate it under the Behavior Packs section of your world settings.
+  * **Bedrock Edition**: Simply import the `.mcpack` file into your game and activate it under the Behavior Packs section of your world settings.
 * **License & Anti-Plagiarism Policy**:
   This project is licensed under **CC-BY-NC-SA-4.0**.
 You are free to include this mod in any modpack or addon list, provided it is for non-commercial use and clearly credits the author (**Runo98112 or runo-98112**).
   However, **impersonating the author, re-uploading this source code under a false identity, or falsely claiming ownership of this project is strictly prohibited under any circumstances.** Any copyright infringement or unauthorized re-distribution without proper attribution will be reported immediately to GitHub and Modrinth for permanent removal.